Call 844-707-8800

 In other words, there’s always a market for insurance.

 In fact, the U.S. Bureau of Labor Statistics (BLS) reports that the job outlook for insurance agents is growing 5% faster than other industries through 2029.
-While the BLS reports a median wage of $52,180, Hahn says top earners can make six figures or more as their experience and client base grow.
+While the BLS reports a median wage of $59,080 for producers, Hahn says top earners can make six figures or more as their experience and client base grow.
+Just keep in mind, it’ll take some time to work up to those numbers.
+You’ll have to hustle if you want to break the six- or seven-figure mark—but it is possible!

 Truth #2: You’re not just selling products.
 You’re selling benefits.